forestDean/05-password-generator/README.md

 ## Installation

 The page is live at https://forestdean.github.io/05-password-generator/
+`console.log` entries have been commented but left for users.

 ## Usage